AndreRipley/TradeBotMedallion2.0/README.md

 This is **normal** - the strategy is selective:
 - Only trades anomalies with severity ≥ 1.0
 - Requires specific conditions (oversold/overbought)
-- Won't buy if already holding a stock
+- Can buy same stock multiple times (multiple positions supported)
 - See `TROUBLESHOOTING_LOW_TRADES.md` for details

 ### Insufficient Buying Power